lynix94/orca-lang/docs/tutorial.md

 [ 1,2,3 ]
 ```

-list and iterator have timestamp in it.
+list and iterator have a timestamp in it.
 So, if there is change in container (list, tuple and map). its old iterators are invalidated.
 So, if these iterators are used, exception occurs. list has sort interface which sort its internal items.
 If you call this interface without parameter, Default comparison is worked and items are sorted in increase order.
 If you pass compare function when you call sort, Sort use it as '<' operator.

 ```
 $ a = [1,3,2,4,2];